Kozhikode district: Legislative representation

+Administrative divisions

 Economy

 Kozhikode is one of the largest economic hubs in Kerala.
 Being home to about 8% of the state's population, the district contributes more than 12% to the state's income.
 Nedungadi Bank, the first and oldest bank in the modern state of Kerala, was established by Appu Nedungadi at Kozhikode in the year 1899.
 Cyberpark at Kozhikode is one of IT hubs in Kerala.
 The economy of Kozhikode significantly depends upon its Service sector.

 Culture

 Malayalam language

 In the field of Malayalam language and literature, Kozhikode district has made many significant contributions.
 During the 17th century, His Highness Sri Samoothiri Manavedan Maharaja authored the famous Krishnattam, a Manipravalam text describing the childhood of Lord Krishna in eight volumes.
 The district is famous for folk songs or ballads known as Vadakkan Pattukal.
 The most popular songs celebrate the exploits of Thacholi Othenan and Unniyarcha.
 An intellectual debate for Vedic scholars, where winners receive the title of Pattathanam, takes place at Thali temple during the month of Thulam.
 Kozhikode also has a strong associations with ghazals and football.